aghagol/cheat_sheet/PEP8.md

 Install `pycodestyle` (e.g. using pip).

-Configuration file `setup.cfg` for `pycodestyle` can be put in home directory. e.g.
+Configuration file for `pycodestyle` can be put in home directory. e.g. put the following in `~/setup.cfg`

 ```
 [bdist_wheel]